 Do you need a specialized citation style beyond APA, Chicago, or MLA?
 Check out Zotero's Style Repository for specialized formats.

 The Libraries provide workshops to get you started using Zotero.
 Check the workshop calendar for times and locations.

-Not a fan of Zotero?
+Need more citation help?
 Check out the Purdue Online Writing Lab for assistance with citing APA, MLA and Chicago.